GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 *  IKEv2 Lifetime - set the lifetime of the security associations (after which a reconnection will occur).
-Set to 36,000 seconds as recommended configuration on ASR 1000 router.
+Set to 36,000 seconds as recommended configuration on ISR 4000 router.
 *  DPD – set the dead peer detection interval and retry interval, if there are no response from the peer, the SA created for that peer is deleted.
-Set to 60 seconds keepalive interval and 5 seconds retry interval as recommended configuration on ASR 1000 router.
+Set to 60 seconds keepalive interval and 5 seconds retry interval as recommended configuration on ISR 4000 router.

         crypto ikev2 profile VPN_SCALE_TEST_IKEV2_PROFILE
          match address local interface TenGigabitEthernet0/0/0